Geetha63/MS-Teams-Scripts/DeleteTeamsWhereTeamMembersdontHaveGivenJobtitles/README.md

 keepjobtitles Manager,Hr,Associate

-script will delete HR Team if anyone of team member jobtitle does not match and script will send an email to HR team owner behalf of mailsender(AdeleV@contoso.com)
+script will delete HR Team if anyone of Team member jobtitle does not match and script will send an email to HR Team owner behalf of mailsender(AdeleV@contoso.com)

 # Parameters